ShanClayton/Covid/README.md

-# Covid-19 Prevention Tips & Tracker
+# Covid-19 Prevention Tips,Tracker, and Resources
 Resource website that tracks current Covid-19 cases in the United States.
 #Credit
 Images from Vexels